 If you need VPC just for the security it offers, then we’d suggest that you look for another option.
 A VPC isn’t an unbreakable wall, it’s just another layer of security.
 While there’s no doubt that VPCs are an incredible feat of technology, they aren’t always required while building apps on the cloud.

 The reason for that is simple, cloud-native apps run on higher-end managed services such as API Gateway, Lambda, and DynamoDB.
-VPC will always be the answer to your problem if you require traditional and effective data centres.
+VPC will always be the answer to your problem if you require traditional and effective data centers.
 But, are VPCs the only answer for the latest cloud-based apps?
 Experts have varying opinions on the topic.